elastic/ecs/README.md

 If you're looking to contribute to ECS, you're invited to look at our [contribution guide](CONTRIBUTING.md)

+## Generated artifacts

+Various kinds of files or programs can be generated based on ECS.
+You can learn more in [generated/README.md](generated)

 ## Releases of ECS

 The master branch of this repository should never be considered an